owlbarn/tutorial/book/diffequation/README.md

 We can see that the choice of step size indeed matters to the precision.
 We use 0.01 and 0.001 for step size in the test, and for both cases the midpoint method outperforms the simple Euler method.

 Should we stop now?
 Do we find a perfect solution in midpoint method?
-Surely no!
+Surely no.
 We can follow the existing trend and add more intermediate stages in the update sequence.
 For example, we can do this: